Murosama/CRATER-API/README.md

 #CityBuilder Game Engine

-CityBuilder Game Engine is a custom-built Java-based game engine designed for creating 2D city-building simulation games.
+CityBuilder Game Engine is a custom-built Java-based game engine designed for creating 2D and 3D city-building simulation games.
 This engine provides essential components like rendering, entity management, resource management, and input handling to help developers like us to create interactive and dynamic city-building games with ease.

 Features: